Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Theoretical Model

 \section{Theoretical Model}

-The magnetometer consists of a 3~$\times~$3~$\times$~2 ~mm$^3$ micro-fabricated vapor cell heated to roughly 108~$^{\circ}$C via resistive heaters.
-Approximately 1000~Torr of N$_2$ buffer gas is added to the cell to limit decoherence from wall collisions.
-We describe the ground-state dynamics of this system using an $8\times8$ density matrix, $\rho$, in the total atomic spin basis basis ($|F$, m$_F \rangle$).
+We describe the ground-state dynamics of this system using an $8\times8$ density matrix, $\rho$, in the total atomic spin basis basis $|F$, $m_F \rangle_z$, where the $z$ indicates that the basis is chosen in the $\hat{z}$ direction of the laboratory frame.
 The Hamiltonian that characterizes the hyperfine and Zeeman interactions of the $^{87}$Rb atom is given by

-where A$_\text{hfs}$ is the hyperfine splitting constant, \textbf{I} is the nuclear spin, \textbf{S} is the electron spin, B is the DC magnetic field strength, $\mu_B$ is the Bohr magneton, g$_s$ and g$_i$ are the electron and nuclear g-factors, respectively as defined by \cite{Steck87Rb}, I$_2$ is the F~=~2 identity operator, and $\Delta$E = $h(6.834~GHz)$ is the hyperfine splitting energy.
-Because the Hamiltonian is not diagonal in the $|F$, m$_F \rangle$ basis, we define $\mathcal{M}$ as the operator that diagonalizes the hyperfine and Zeeman terms \cite{kiehl2023correcting}.
+where A$_\text{hfs}$ is the hyperfine splitting constant, \textbf{I} is the nuclear spin, \textbf{S} is the electron spin, B is the dc magnetic field strength, $\mu_B$ is the Bohr magneton, $g_s$ and $g_i$ are the electron and nuclear $g$-factors, respectively, as defined by \cite{Steck87Rb}, $I_2$ is the $F=2$ identity operator, and ${\Delta}E=h(6.834~\text{GHz})$ is the hyperfine splitting energy.
+Because the Hamiltonian is not generally diagonal in the $|F$, $m_F \rangle_z$ basis unless the magnetic field is in the $\hat{z}$ direction, we define $\mathcal{M}$ as the operator that diagonalizes the hyperfine and Zeeman terms \cite{kiehl2023correcting}.
 This serves to maintain the NLZ effects during the rotating-wave approximation (RWA).
 The first term in Eq. (\ref{eq:Hamiltonian}) describes the hyperfine splitting of the $^{87}$Rb atoms and the second term describes the Zeeman interaction between the atoms and the magnetic field.
 The third term in this Hamiltonian eliminates the high-energy scale caused by the hyperfine splitting, thereby enhancing computational efficiency.
-We rotate the system into the direction of the magnetic field by applying the rotation operators R$_z(\alpha)$~=~$e^{-iF_z\alpha}$ and R$_y(\beta)$~=~$e^{-iF_y\beta}$ [Fig. \ref{fig:FIDBackgorund}(b)].
+We rotate the system into the direction of the magnetic field by applying the rotation operators $R_z(\alpha)$~=~$e^{-iF_z\alpha}$ and $R_y(\beta)$~=~$e^{-iF_y\beta}$ (Fig. \ref{fig:FIDBackgorund}(b)).
 In $^{87}$Rb, the Zeeman effect causes splitting of the $m_F$ levels with a gyromagnetic ratio of approximately 7 Hz/nT.
-The energy eigenvalues of the F~=~I~$\pm$~1/2 sublevels are given by the Breit-Rabi formula \cite{breit1931measurement}
+The energy eigenvalues of the $F=I~{\pm}~1/2$ sublevels are given by the Breit-Rabi formula \cite{breit1931measurement}

-where x~=~$\mu_B$(g$_s~-~g_I$)B/${\Delta}E$ and I~=~3/2.
-The FID signal contains 6 frequency components given by the difference between adjacent Zeeman sub-levels [Fig.~\ref{fig:FIDBackgorund}(a)].
+where $x=\mu_B(g_s-g_I)B/{\Delta}E$ and $I=3/2$.
+The FID signal contains six frequency components given by the difference between adjacent Zeeman sublevels (Fig.~\ref{fig:FIDBackgorund}(a)).

 The spin dynamics are approximated by the density matrix equation